esteezy/Atlantic-Beach-Surf-Report-Twitter-Bot/README.md

 Modifications Needed:
 Currently watching surf conditions to ensure 'Rating Metric' is justified and accurate.
-Automatic sending of tweets
+Automatic sending of tweets.
-Specify time to send updates
+Specify time to send updates.
-Allow auto-update of date
+Allow auto-update of date.